ssloy/ssloy.github.io/docs/tinyrenderer/barycentric.md

 \[
 \text{Area}(ABC) = \frac{1}{2} \left( A_x B_y + B_x C_y + C_x A_y - A_y B_x - B_y C_x - C_y A_x \right).
 \]

+In fact, it is just the above determinants written explicitly.
+Please, do pay attention that the order of point matters, as the formula gives the **signed** area.

 The interpretation of the weights is very similar to the 1D case: